d-beloved/thelearnedtongue/content/blog/relationships-that-define-a-man.md

 ---
 path: Relationships
 date: 2020-08-06T14:22:18.361Z
-title: Relationships that Define a Man.
+title: Relationships that Define a Man
 description: Every man is defined by three relationships; relationship with God, relationship with self, and relationship with people.
 Each of these relationships tell a lot about who he/she is, what he/she does and who he/she